By Anthony James Hall

 There is growing outrage at the exclusion of the most authoritative truth-speaking female voice in Parliament from the Globe and Munk-sponsored leaders’ debates.
 The basis for this well justified indignation is similar to the backlash that developed after Mulroney emerged, seemingly triumphant in 1987 from the all-male, all night bargaining session in the Gatineau Hills north of Ottawa on the shores of Meech Lake.

 As the three-year interval allowed for the ratification of the Meech Lake accord gradually passed, public hostility to the deal escalated.
 This antagonism was fuelled by the realization that the exclusion of women was emblematic of far broader and many-faceted exclusions from the vital process of renewing Canada’s constitution.

 Allowing Elizabeth May to join the Maclean’s Debate in early August but not the premier prime time, English-language debating events of this election season seems the height of paternalism.
 The exclusion of Elizabeth May’s vital perspectives is already raising questions about what other essential perspectives are also being excluded?

 We never really dealt with the full scope of the election fraud that clearly took place in 29006 and 2008 and in the process of installing Harper in 2011 with his tainted majority mandate.
 Now DebateGate, the rigged and exclusionary leaders’ debates of Sept.
 2015, present the next prime example of Harper’s serial crimes against democracy.

-Posted by Anthony Hall on September 27, 2015, With 4635 Reads Filed under Politics.
+Posted by Anthony Hall on September 27, 2015, With 5256 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.